 Hearts Against Hunger was conceived in August, 2017.
 While attending a family vacation in Kitty Hawk, NC, co-founder, Jill Edwards, was inspired by a presentation about the Wright Brothers and their pursuits in aviation.
 The presenter challenged the audience to “find something that you are passionate about and to strive to make a difference.”
 These words left a lasting impression.

-Returning home, Jill, board member Katherine Hoffman, and their young children volunteered to distribute lunches to children in need through a program called Lunches Of Love.
+Returning home, Jill and co founder Katherine Hoffman, and their young children volunteered to distribute lunches to children in need through a program called Lunches Of Love.
 The recipients’ appreciation had a profound impact on these families.
 Learning about food insecurity in her own neighborhood and the dire needs of children in her own school proved revelatory.
 Jill reflected on her time in Kitty Hawk, NC and the words of the presentation encouraging her to make a difference.
 She resolved to work with her children’s school.

 Jill also began reaching out to friends and family members, establishing a board of directors.
 The diverse membership includes individuals experienced in non-profit administration, marketing and local volunteers committed to community service.